Search this site

 • Coaxial cable / "Cable Internet" (a thick cable with a rigid copper wire in the middle).
 Generally good, but depends on how it's installed.

 • 4G/5G.
 It can vary a lot depending on many circumstances, it could be in second or third place.
-Most often, when using 4G/5G, you skip the WiFi step, since it's already wireless (unless you use your phone as a WiFi hostspot, which is convenient in some cases but I don't recommend for video calls.
-In these cases, you can make a better hotspot connecting the computer and phone with a USB cable, so you avoid a doubly wireless connection)
+Most often, when using 4G/5G, you skip the WiFi step, since it's already wireless.

 You can use a service such as this one to test your Internet connection.
 For a video call, what matters the most is not the download or upload in Mbps, but the smaller and more inconspicuous numbers with "ms" (milliseconds) behind.
 The lower, the better, since it's the time data takes to arrive from/to your computer to/from a computer somewhere on the Internet.
 That particular test gives you three numbers, but a simple rule is: